The evidence for animal suicide

 The animal that went on to become the domestic cow was the auroch.
 This beast was taller than the average human.
 Its horns were 80 centimetres long (31 inches) and could be as thick your handspan.

 The trainer of TV’s Flipper dolphins, Ric O’Barry reports seeing dolphins intentionally drown or beach themselves when being hunted by Japanese fishermen who intend to either slaughter them or sell them into captivity.
+He says it happens with multiple dolphins every year, because it’s sadly an annual practice.
+Not for a single day, but six or more months out of the year.

+But can you prove that’s suicide?
+I reckon so.
 Dolphins aren’t automatic breathers like we are.
 We can forget about breathing, although we’re all on manual mode now we’re thinking about it.
 But we’ll self-automate again soon enough.

+They’ve sacrificed sleep in the quest to stay alert enough to come to the surface at least every 15 minutes of their entire lives.
 They only rest half the brain at a time so they're always at least a little bit awake.
 It sounds like hell, but that’s their deal.
 They are in total control over when their blowhole opens.

 One of Ric O’Barry’s Flipper dolphins, Cathy, did the exact same thing.
 As did a bottlenose named Dolly at a theme park Floridaland.
 In all three of those cases, the deaths followed a separation from their closest human connection.
+Not that they just love humans.
+The dolphins I’ve names were all kept in isolation for long periods.
+As an extremely social species, that’s torture for a dolphin.
+Losing the only connection they had was too much to bear.

-As I’ve mentioned, we still can’t be 100% certain.
-Without the ability to communicate, we can only review the evidence and draw our conclusions.
-I have mine.
-What’s yours?
+As I’ve mentioned roughly 11,000 times by now, we still can’t be 100% certain.
+Without the ability to communicate with the animals themselves, we can only review the evidence and draw our own conclusions.